imbrikis/seeessess/README.md

 ### Page 17: Promises

-- Learning promises and Async/await (for the 10nth time...)
+- Learning promises and Async/await (for the tenth time...)

 ### Page 18: Mobile layout resizing issues

 - I've noticed that windows resize on some mobile browsers (the presence of the top url bar causes this)
 - This project attempts to find out if I can implement a workaround

+### Page 19: Loading Icon

+- A mobile loading icon
+- This icon has 'fins' that circle it when it's ready to be clicked for form submission, etc